Fighting Uterine Cancer Armed with a Smile

 “It wasn’t so much about the hair itself.
 The hardest part was that it meant the secret was no longer mine,” she said.
 “People would look at me and ask questions and that really makes it real when you have to tell people.”

 Even on her toughest days, Swartz still maintained a positive attitude.
 She would often walk in for her treatment sessions armed with a smile, determined to brighten the day of others, who just like her, were battling cancer.

 “I remember one woman would say to me, ‘You are our sunshine every morning,’ and that made me feel good that I could be an inspiration to other people in similar circumstances.”

-Now a year after her diagnosis, she remains cancer free.
+Now two years after her diagnosis, she remains cancer free.
 Swartz is happy to be in good health but also grateful for the compassion and support she received from her care team.